javascript-tutorial/en.javascript.info/1-js/01-getting-started/02-basics/article.md

 alert("World");
 ```

-The content of comments is ignored, so if we put code inside <code>/&#42; ... &#42;/</code>, it won't execute.
+The content of comments is ignored, so if we wrap a piece of code into `/* ... */`, it won't execute.

-Sometimes it can be handy to temporarily disable a part of code:
+It can be handy to temporarily disable a part of code:

 ```js run
 /* Commenting out the code